ray-project/ray/doc/source/train/user_guide.rst

 .. * MlflowCallback
 .. * CSVCallback

-.. _sgd-logging-callbacks:
+.. _train-logging-callbacks:

 Logging Callbacks
 +++++++++++++++++

-The following ``SGDCallback``\s are available and will write to a file within the :ref:`log directory <sgd-log-dir>` of each training run.
+The following ``TrainingCallback``\s are available and will write to a file within the :ref:`log directory <train-log-dir>` of each training run.

-1. :ref:`sgd-api-json-logger-callback`
+1. :ref:`train-api-json-logger-callback`
-2. :ref:`sgd-api-tbx-logger-callback`
+2. :ref:`train-api-tbx-logger-callback`

 Custom Callbacks
 ++++++++++++++++

-If the provided callbacks do not cover your desired integrations or use-cases, you may always implement a custom callback by subclassing ``SGDCallback``.
+If the provided callbacks do not cover your desired integrations or use-cases, you may always implement a custom callback by subclassing ``TrainingCallback``.
 If the callback is general enough, please feel welcome to `add it <https://docs .ray.io/en/master/getting-involved.html>`_ to the ``ray`` `repository <https://github.com/ray-project/ray>`_.